How Much Should You Be Spending On Logo Design?

 They’ll help you ask the right questions so you can get your branding on track.

 Take the time to create a logo you love that you feel reflects your business.

 While very few logos last a lifetime, it helps to get it right the first time.

-Business success in 2018 is about more than your website.
+Business success is about more than your website.

-While you don’t need the budget of a Fortune 500 business to get a design you love, you do need to be willing to pay for quality.
+While you don’t need a Fortune 500 business budget spending on logo design to get one you love, you do need to be willing to pay for quality.